Siu-Lei Chun: Career

 In 1949, Chun's acting career began in Hong Kong.
-Chun appeared in a lead roles in Cantonese opera films directed by But Fu.
+Chun appeared in lead roles in Cantonese opera films directed by But Fu.
 Chun appeared as Tan Kei in Tan Kei in the Meat Hill, a 1949 Cantonese opera film, as Lei-Fa in Sex to Kill the Devil, a 1949 Cantonese opera film, as Muk Kwai-Ying in The Woman General Mu Guiyung, a 1949 Cantonese opera film, and in Romance of Rome Palace, a 1949 Cantonese opera film.
 Chun also appeared in Martial Arts, comedy, drama and horror films.
 Chun's last film was Iron Arms and the Boxer, a 1960 Martial Arts film directed by Wu Pang.
 Chun is known as the first generation of sexy actress in Hong Kong.
 Chun is credited with over 75 films.

 Chun's Aqua Blue Gemstone Hair Accessories are on display at Hong Kong Heritage Museum's in the Cantonese Opera Heritage Hall.